-Some modern digital consoles, like the StudioLive® Series III mixers, provide you with ability to delay the input signal at the source.
+Some modern digital consoles, like the StudioLive® Series III mixers, provide the ability to delay the input signal at the source.
 While this feature is extremely powerful, it is often misused or misunderstood.
 This chapter will explain how to get the most out of an input delay.

 In large venues, the bottom snare mic can be aligned with the top mic, or the bass cabinet mic can be aligned with the direct line to create a more coherent signal.
 This is especially useful to prevent phasing problems.

-In this example, we will delay the guitar amp’s close mic to its arrival at the vocal mic.
-In general, snare drums and guitar amps are the most common culprits of backline bleed.
-Depending on where your vocalist is standing, either one or both could need to be delayed to compensate for whatever amount of comb filtering is present.
+In this example, we will delay the guitar amp’s close mic to match its arrival at the vocal mic.
+In general, snare drums and guitar amps are the most common causes of backline bleed.
+Depending on where your vocalist is standing, one or both may need to be delayed to compensate for comb filtering.